 Cage football: Clubs recreate spirit of the streets

-Inside the cage, two kids are taking each other on, 1 v 1, trying tricks and flicks, and loving it.
+Inside the cage, two young players are taking each other on 1 v 1, trying tricks and flicks.
+Loving it.

-The 53-year-old former Spurs and Brentford midfielder transports his cage up and down the country (he’s taken it across the United States and Europe too), spreading his vision like “some kind of footballing gypsy”.
+The man with the cut-off shirt is Allan Cockram, a former Spurs and Brentford midfielder who transports his metal cage up and down the country every week like “some kind of footballing gypsy”.
+He’s even taken it on tours across the United States and Europe.

-Dave Adams, who was head of academy coaching at Swansea before the briefest of spells with Everton, explains: “With EPPP, everything was becoming formalised, monitored, audited.
+Dave Adams, a former Head of Academy Coaching at Swansea City and first-team coach at Middlesbrough, tells TGG: “With EPPP, everything was becoming formalised, monitored, audited.
 A lot of the academies are trying to go back to the spirit of street football.

 “One day a week at Swansea we’d get the nine to 12 year olds together in our indoor barn and have a mini tournament.
 It was a mix of ages and they’d be in charge of it, making the rules up.